sjbiaga/pisc/pekko/README.md

    a new `Future` again - the very outer method to which we have a "forward reference" as the first argument to the `scheme`.
 So - in the inner nested method - it is used as the becoming behavior, just after sending to self a `Left(None)` dummy message.
+   The second argument to the callback is in case 2: an existing `Behaviors.receive` block.

    For example, the equation `P(a) = !.a<a>.` `generate`s the following code: